-Consistent with the three lines of defence model on risk management where risks are managed from the point of risk-taking activities, our Group implemented the risk-based delegated authority framework.
-This framework promotes clarity of risk accountability whereby the business unit, being the first line of defence, manages risk in a proactive manner and Group Risk as a function independent from the business units is the second line of defence.
+Consistent with the three lines-of-defence model on risk management where risks are managed from the point of risk-taking activities, our Group implemented the risk-based delegated authority framework.
+This framework promotes clarity of risk accountability whereby the business unit, being the first line-of-defence, manages risk in a proactive manner with Group Risk as a function independent from the business units as the second line-of-defence.
 This enhances the collaboration between Group Risk and the business units.